 Call a Nevada personal injury attorney...

-Have you suffered injuries after having an IVC filter in Nevada?
-Our Las Vegas personal injury attorneys can sue for financial damages to cover all your expenses, including suffering and lost earnings.
+Has your body been harmed from a medical device?
+Our Las Vegas personal injury attorneys can sue for financial damages to cover all your expenses.
 Give us a call at 702-DEFENSE (702-333-3673) for a FREE consultation.
-We do not get paid unless you get paid.
+We work on a contingency fee basis, so we do not get paid unless you get paid.

 - See, e.g. Scialabba v.
 Brandise Const.
 Co., 112 Nev.
 965, 921 P.2d 928 (1996).

 - See Stephanie Gosk and Tim Sandler, Why Did Firm Keep Selling Problem Blood-Clot Filters?
 NBC (December 31, 2015); Stacey Naggiar, Stephanie Gosk, and Tim Sandler; Did Forged Signature Clear Way for Dangerous Blood-Clot Filter?
 NBC (September 4, 2015).

 - See Jeffrey E. Hull, Scott W. Robertson, PhD, Bard Recovery Filter: Evaluation and Management of Vena Cava Limb Perforation, Fracture, and Migration, Journal of Vascular and Interventional Radiology, Volume 20, Issue 1, Pages 52–60, (January, 2009)

 - Phillips v.
 C.R.
 Bard, Inc. et all, cv00344 (2012).

 - Johns Hopkins - IVC filter information.